 As an assistant professor, she teaches both in the undergraduate and graduate nursing programs.

 She holds a bachelor's degree (with distinction) from University of Victoria, a Master's degree from Duke University with post-master's certificates in clinical research management and teaching.
 She completed her doctoral education at the University of Maryland Baltimore with a focus on heart failure.

 Kyra Philbert, RN

 Kyra Philbert (she/her) is a queer biracial (Black/White) ciswoman settler living on unceded Coast Salish territories, specially those of the Sḵwx̱wú7mesh, Stó:lō and Səl̓ílwətaʔ/Selilwitulh and xʷməθkʷəy̓əm Nations.
 She is a registered nurse with clinical experience in emergencies rooms of various sizes and home health.
-Currently she is in the virtual classroom at UBC, completing both a Masters of Science in Nursing and a second undergraduate degree in Gender, Race, Sexuality and Social Justice.
+Currently she is in the classroom at UBC, completing both a Masters of Science in Nursing and a second undergraduate degree in Gender, Race, Sexuality and Social Justice.
 She plans on getting a PhD with interests in concepts of (outdoor) recreation, health and Blackness in settler Canada.

 She is a current board member of ZeeZee Theatre (2021), a local theatre company devoted to telling diverse stories and one of the co-founders of the Coalition of African, Caribbean and Black Nurses in BC.

 Natania Abebe, RN